Two people shot dead amid Kenya protests against US Ebola quarantine centre plan - MyJoyOnline

 The circumstances of their deaths are not clear, and officials have not commented on the matter.
 A police spokesman told the Reuters news agency he was not aware of any deaths.

-On Monday, hundreds of demonstrators marched through the town's streets, blocking roads and burning tyres, with police firing tear gas to disperse them.
+On Monday, hundreds of demonstrators marched through the streets of the town, which is about 140km (87 miles) north of the capital, Nairobi, blocking roads and burning tyres, with police firing tear gas to disperse them.

-Community leader Patrick Wahome told the BBC that one of those who died was shot when he "was heading home after closing his business".
+One of those killed has been identified by his family as Charles Mang'aro Mwangi.
+They say the 27-year-old was not involved in the protests and was going about his daily life when he was shot.

+"He was not part of the protests... he was just on the road, minding his own business when he was shot",Joyce Wangari, Charles Mang'aro Mwangi's mother said,

 The BBC has been unable to confirm the circumstances in which the second man died.
 Both bodies, which are in the hospital morgue, appear to have gunshot wounds - one in the chest and the other on the shoulder.